whaleen/tiles/README.md

 ### Installing PySceneDetect (for scene detection)

-PySceneDetect requires a virtual environment:
+PySceneDetect requires a virtual environment.
+Activate it before running **Detect scenes** in the TUI:

 ```bash
 # Create virtual environment (one-time setup)